NikzByte/CC103-DataStructuresAndAlgorithms/README.md

 |-----|-----------|---------|
 | Practice Set 1 | Structures | Introduction to user-defined data types and structured data handling |

-Additional exercises and examples will be added as new topics are discussed in class.
+*please note that additional exercises and examples will be added as new topics are discussed in class.*